 Tropea Calabria, Italy Travel Guide

 Look for "aperitivo" deals, especially in the late afternoon (around 6 PM - 8 IN the evening).
-Many bars offer a beverage (e.g., Aperol Spritz, local wine) together with a selection of complimentary snacks.
+Many bars offer a beverage (e.g., Aperol Spritz, local wine) coupled with a selection of complimentary snacks.
 This can be a satisfying pre-dinner option or a light meal, providing good value.
 Some restaurants might have "menu fisso" (fixed-price menus) for lunch, offering a cheaper alternative to à la carte dining.

 Efficient planning maximizes your time in Tropea.